Reproductive Justice

 How does this affect me?

-If you have reproductive organs, vote, know someone with reproductive organs, know a female-identifying human, have a child, know a child, value bodily autonomy, fight for social justice, have female or trans friends, or know any single human being at all, you should care about reproductive justice.
+If you are a woman, have reproductive organs, vote, know someone with reproductive organs, know a female-identifying human, have a child, know a child, value bodily autonomy, fight for social justice, have female or trans friends, or know any single human being at all, you should care about reproductive justice.

 From 2011 through 2016, according to the Centers for Disease Control and Prevention, the ratio of pregnancy-related deaths among American Indian and Alaska Native women was 30.4 deaths per 100,000 births, compared with 13 deaths per 100,000 births for white women and 42.4 deaths for black women.